gatlin/tubes/README.md

 More thoughts
 ---

-When a value is `yield`ed, it must either be `await`ed in another task or captured by a function such as `reduce` and turned into the final result value.
+If a value of type `a` is `yield`ed it must be consumed by some other function in order to (eventually) construct the final result of the computation; in a word, it needs some `a -> m r`, where `m r` is the monadic result.

-Calling `yield` then returns an intermediate value requiring some consumer of that value to produce the eventual result.
+`Task` is a monad transformer, so a `Sink` is equivalent to `a -> m r` if you take `m` to be `Task a b someOtherMonad r`.
+Deep inside `reduce` and `run`, too, you'll find they ultimately pass `Source` values into continuation functions to retrieve the final result.

 It may be interesting to look at the definition of `ContT`, the continuation monad transformer, in this light: